ialbert/genescape-central/docs/paper.md

 Various colors are used to provide additional context to the nodes in the graph, for example, functions derived from the input genes are colored green.
 The intermediate nodes are colored by their category.

-Since the resulting graphs may also be large, with thousands of nodes, the main interface provides reactive interface elements to allow users to reduce the display only the nodes where:
+Since the resulting graphs may also be large, with thousands of nodes, the main interface provides reactive interface elements to allow users to reduce the subgraph to nodes for which:

 1. The function definitions match word patterns
-2. A minimum number of genes share the same function,
+2. A minimum number of genes share the function,
-3. Are within a specific GO subtree: Biological Process, Molecular Function, Cellular Component
+3. Nodes are within a specific GO subtree: Biological Process, Molecular Function, Cellular Component

 In addition, users can zoom in and out of the tree.
 The software's command-line version supports generating outputs in various formats, such as PDF or PNG.

 The software's primary purpose is to allow users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.